Smart Tiny House Trailer

 Choose your Accessories

-Our 'Smart Trailer' comes in four versions, Road, Site, Plus and Simple.
+Our 'Smart Trailer' comes in four versions, Road, Site, Plus and Basic.
 Each version is adaptable and can be customised to your needs through a variety of accessories.
 Don't need lifting jacks?
 So don't select them.
 Want a trailer with no suspension or brakes?
 Choose the accessories you want here.

 Do you want to be able to remove the house from the trailer?
 The wheel dolly and draw bar assembly simply unbolt from the trailer chassis.
 This gives you the ability to obtain a warrant of fitness (WOF) without having to take your tiny house to the testing station, it also makes it easy to carry out maintenance simply.
 An added bonus - you could use this trailer to pick up building materials while the house is suspended during build or completion.